Air Force Officer Training School: Officer Training Course

 Per Air Force Instruction (AFI) 36-2013, personnel attending Officer Training School's 8-week program must have a baccalaureate level degree or higher in either technical or non-technical fields.
 Technical fields may include any ABET-accredited engineering degree or other fields in high demand by the Air Force.
 Non-technical degrees are more common, and therefore applying with a degree in such a field is very competitive.
 Applicants can apply for aeronautically rated or non-rated Line Officer of the Air Force (LAF) positions.
 Rated positions are flying related -- Pilot, Combat Systems Officer (previously known as Navigator), Remotely-Piloted Aircraft (RPA) Pilot, or Air Battle Manager.
 Non-rated positions fall into two categories: non-rated operations, such as missiles, intelligence, space, cyber, or weather, and non-rated support, such as aircraft maintenance, missile maintenance, logistics, civil engineer, security forces, or communications.

-Areas of instruction at OTS include military customs and courtesies, military history, Air Force traditions and culture, leadership, field exercises, drill and ceremonies, small arms training, and combatives.

 The first few weeks of training are geared toward orienting the cadet with Air Force standards.
 The focus is on physical training, drill and ceremonies, and academics.
 Cadets will be expected to work with their fellow flight and squadron members to accomplish specific tasks as required by their Flight Commander and the Cadet Wing.
 They will also attend multiple classes in an academic environment.
 Later in the program they will attend field training exercises, projects, small arms training, and building team skills by overcoming challenges in a simulated deployment environment.

 To graduate, cadets must meet or exceed physical standards, academic standards, and military bearing standards.
 Military bearing includes the ability to write and verbally brief, lead the flight, and perform duties within the Cadet Wing.

 Upon graduation, OTS graduates may receive either Regular or Reserve commissions as second lieutenants in the Regular United States Air Force, the Air Force Reserve, or the Air National Guard, as appropriate to their original source of entry and contract.
 The new second lieutenants will be appointed in either pay grade O-1, or O-1E if they have prior cumulative active service as a warrant officer or as an enlisted servicemember in any branch or component of the U.S. armed forces for at least 4 years and 1 day.
 If any portion of their prior service was in a reserve component and not served in an active duty status, then inactive duty reserve retirement points may be used to qualify for O-1E.
 If the combination of creditable active duty days and inactive duty points equals 1,460 (equivalent to exactly 4 years and 1 day of cumulative qualifying active and inactive duty), the pay grade O-1E is assigned, which is a significantly higher starting basic pay level than O-1, and remains higher until promoted to O-4.